PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

 |Angelica|-|-|-|-|-|
 |Jordyn|-|-|-|-|-|

-To get the estimated value for row one column two (Jake's rating of Miranda Lambert) we take the dot product of the first row of *P* and the second column of  $Q^T$:
+To get the estimated value for row one column two (Jake's rating of Miranda Lambert) we take the dot product of the first row of *P* and the second column of  $Q^T:$

 ![Multiplying first row of *P* by second row of *Q*](http://guidetodatamining.com/markdownPics/firstRow2.png)